multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## Observer configuration

-A deep history squad has it's observers configured to retain the whole, non-pruned history of the blockchain.
+A deep history squad has its observers configured to retain the whole, non-pruned history of the blockchain.
 That is, the observers must have the following settings in their `prefs.toml`:

 ```
 [Preferences]